 In recent years there are not only an increase of Hong Kong, local Chinese clothing brands and international brands but also an increase of foreign brands.
 These brands may be mid sized chains that are well established in their home countries but not out of their countries.
 Example Singaporean chains like Samuel and Kevin.
 In addition, there are brands that are created due to the popularity of other brands.
 Example the clothing brand, Fish, in China has spawned other similar brands like 3 Fishes, Fishes and so on.

-Expansion into Second Tier Cities
+Expansion in o Second Tier Cities

 The retail market is beginning to reach maturity in Tier 1 cities like Shanghai.
 Thus the need to accurately target specific consumer groups is much more significant in these areas.
-As a result retailers are increasingly expanding into second and third tier cities like Chengdu, Nanping, Tianjin.
+As a result retailers are increasingly expanding in o second and third tier cities like Chengdu, Nanping, Tianjin.
 Major Brands like Jean West has now gone to secondary and third tiered cities as well.
 The attractiveness of these secondary regions is enhanced by the migration from the countryside to the regional cities, increasing the size of the second and third tier urban retail market.
 This would be elaborated in subsequent reports.